carbon-design-system/carbon/docs/css-prefix.md

 # Building Sass code from `carbon-components` with custom CSS prefix

-Custom CSS perfix in `carbon-components` Sass code can be used by setting `$prefix` Sass variable, like:
+Custom CSS prefix in `carbon-components` Sass code can be used by setting `$prefix` Sass variable, like:

 ```scss
 $prefix: 'your-brand';